floragunncom/search-guard-docs/_content/_docs_signals/how_it_works.md

 order: 200
 layout: docs
 edition: community
-description: How Signals Alerting for Elasticsearch works and how to use it for log file analysis and audit logging notifications
+description: How Signals Alerting for OpenSearch/Elasticsearch works and how to use it for log file analysis and audit logging notifications
 ---

 <!--- Copyright 2020 floragunn GmbH -->